Blog

 Transits, Patterns, and the Collective Unconscious

-The tools are real.
+The tools work.
 Vagal toning has measurable physiological effects.
 Cold exposure shifts autonomic states.
 Somatic practices move energy that’s been stuck for years.
 None of that is being dismissed here.

 What’s worth looking at is the relationship to the tools.
 When the practice starts to feel like a performance.
 When the protocol list gets longer but the body doesn’t feel safer.
-When healing starts to carry the same energy as everything else you’ve tried to be good at.
+When healing carries the same energy as everything else it would otherwise be a relief from.

 That’s not a failure.
 That’s information.